|Model Number:MSAM-YM03||Pilot: Klim Nick|

 Fires a salvo of three missiles at the target.
 2-second charge time.

 Muzzle correction and tracking on the missiles are poor, though the projectile(s) speed is average.
-Cancellable to Main, and will induce a freefall if you do so.
+Cancelable to Main, and will induce a freefall if you do so.
 However, there is a slight delay before the Montero actually drops.
 While the offensive capabilities of this move aren’t particularly impressive, the main usage of this tool is simply the ability to freefall from it.

 Sub (4/6AB): Beam Javelin [Shockwave]

 Montero does a sweeping motion before emitting a horizontal shockwave.
-Reloads on empty, has a 7-second reload time.
+Reloads on empty, and has a 7-second reload time.
 Take note that the sweeping motion actually has its own hit box and separate damage value (more details in the melee moveset below).

 Despite its appearances, this weapon is actually a physical projectile.
 While it’s easily neutralized by any other projectile, it will bypass suits with anti-beam measures like ABC mantles.
 However, it’s also easier to accidentally (or intentionally) friendly fire and hit your partner due to the wide hitbox and physical property.

 However, key weaknesses include the slow startup, and the relatively lengthy animation also results in more boost consumption.
 Furthermore, ammo is expended immediately upon input.
 If you cancel this move before the shockwave is emitted, the ammo counter will be expended regardless, so make sure to not whiff the timing and waste any ammo.
 Furthermore, this weapon has no muzzle correction.
-As the whip has a lengthy startup animation and has a short range, it’s not really suitable for close-range interception.
+As the whip has a lengthy startup animation and has a short range, it’s not really suitable for close-range encounters.

 Special Shooting: Missile Launcher